Error Propagation

 const result = sumParsedIntegers('10', '20');

-It essentially creates a "safe context" where you can work with values as if they were guaranteed to exist, while maintaining all the safety guarantees of Result
+It essentially creates a "safe context" where you can work with values as if they were guaranteed to exist, while maintaining all the safety guarantees of Result.
+If anything fails, the failure propagates automatically.
+Like an electronic relay that controls current flow, relay controls computation flow: Result.Ok continues, Result.Error breaks the circuit.

 Here's a practical example: